-BANGKOK • Thai police have arrested an alleged kingpin in Asia's illegal trade in endangered species, dealing a blow to a family-run syndicate that smuggles elephant ivory, rhino horn and tiger parts to Chinese and Vietnamese dealers.
+BANGKOK (AFP) - Thai police have arrested an alleged kingpin in Asia's illegal trade in endangered species, dealing a blow to a family-run syndicate that smuggles elephant ivory, rhino horn and tiger parts to Chinese and Vietnamese dealers.

-Boonchai Bach, 40, a Vietnamese national with Thai citizenship, was arrested last Friday evening over the smuggling of 14 rhino horns worth around US$1 million (S$1.3 million) from Africa to Thailand.
+Boonchai Bach, 40, a Vietnamese national with Thai citizenship, was arrested on Friday evening (Jan 19) over the smuggling of 14 rhino horns worth around US$1 million (S$1.3 million) from Africa to Thailand.

 His downfall follows the Dec 12 arrest of Nikorn Wongprachan, a Thai National Parks and Wildlife Conservation official, at Bangkok's main airport as he attempted to smuggle the rhino horn from the quarantine section to a nearby apartment.

-"This is a major smuggling syndicate and Boonchai is a ringleader," General Chalermkiat Srivorakan, deputy national police chief, told reporters yesterday after the suspect arrived at Suvarnabhumi Airport ahead of his remand.
+"This is a major smuggling syndicate and Boonchai is a ringleader," General Chalermkiat Srivorakan, deputy national police chief, told reporters Saturday after the suspect arrived at Suvarnabhumi airport ahead of his remand.

-"Boonchai admitted he was involved," Gen Chalermkiat said, adding that he faces up to four years in jail for smuggling parts of protected animals.
+"Boonchai admitted he was involved," Mr Chalermkiat said, adding he faces up to four years in jail for smuggling parts of protected animals.

-For years, Boonchai and the Bach family are believed to have operated with impunity from Nakhon Phanom in north-east Thailand, a town bordering Laos - linchpin players in a multimillion-dollar trade in illegal wildlife.
+For years Boonchai and the Bach family are believed to operated with impunity from Nakhon Phanom in northeast Thailand, bordering Laos - linchpin players in a multi-million-dollar trade in illegal wildlife.

 The town is a pivot point in Asia's wildlife trafficking chain, in part because it is the narrowest neck of land for smuggled goods to transit through Thailand, into Laos and on to Vietnam, a major market for animal parts used in traditional medicine.

-Freeland, a counter-trafficking organisation which works closely with Thai police, said the Bach family is part of a sprawling South-east Asian crime organisation dubbed "Hydra".
+Freeland, a counter-trafficking organisation which works closely with Thai police, said the Bach family are part of a sprawling South-east Asian crime organisation dubbed "Hydra".

 The Bachs have "long run the international supply chain of illicit wildlife from Asia and Africa to major dealers in Laos, Vietnam and China," Freeland said in statement following the announcement of Boonchai's arrest.